sjentsch/lsjDocs/Ch07/Ch07_Probability_5.rst

 nothing in between.
 Continuous quantities don’t have this constraint.
 For instance, suppose we’re talking about the weather.
-The temperature on a pleasant Spring day could be 23 degrees, 24 degrees, 23.9 degrees, or anything in between since temperature is a continuous variable.
+The temperature on a pleasant Spring day could be 23 degrees, 24 degrees, 23.9 degrees, or anything in between since temperature is a continuous variable |continuous|.
 And so a normal distribution might be quite appropriate for describing Spring temperatures.\ [#]_

 .. ----------------------------------------------------------------------------